forsling/fiskta/README.md

 Use OR when you want to try multiple alternatives - only the first successful clause runs.

 Evaluation is strictly left-to-right (no operator precedence).

+**Why no AND?** Operations within a single clause already have implicit AND semantics (all must succeed).
+Use a single clause for atomic all-or-nothing execution, or `THEN` for sequential execution with commits between clauses.

 ### Command-Line Options